PhilippaHartley/SKAO-SDC2/README.md

 # Science Data Challenge 2: Neutral Hydrogen

 This repository contains a collection of scripts used to generate mock SKA-Mid-observed neutral hydrogen (HI) datacubes for the second SKA Science Data Challenge ([SDC2](https://sdc2.astronomers.skatelescope.org/)).
-A detailed description on the simulations can be found in Section 3 of the SDC2 paper [here].(https://arxiv.org/abs/2303.07943).
+A detailed description on the simulations can be found in Section 3 of the SDC2 [paper](https://arxiv.org/abs/2303.07943).

 ### Prerequisites